Sales Cadence: 10 Examples, Templates & Best Practices [2026]

 Pro tips:

-• Always ask the referrer for context first.
-What did they tell the prospect?
-What is the prospect's situation?
-What is the best way to reach them?
+- Always ask the referrer for context first — what they told the prospect, the prospect's situation, the best way to reach them.

-• Drop the referrer's name in the subject line.
-"Quick intro — {Referrer} suggested we connect" has dramatically higher open rates than any other subject line format.
+- Drop the referrer's name in the subject line.
+"Quick intro — {Referrer} suggested we connect" has dramatically higher open rates than any other format.

-• Do not over-sequence referral leads.
-Four touches is enough.
-If they do not respond after 4 touches, go back to the referrer and ask them to nudge.
+- Do not over-sequence referral leads — four touches is enough.
+If no response, go back to the referrer and ask for a nudge.
+Thank the referrer regardless of outcome to keep the pipeline open.

 Cadence 8: Content-Led Nurture Cadence